How and Why You Should Register Your Business Name

 Why your Business Name is So Important

-Your business name will be on everything you put out to the public.
+Your business name will be on everything:

-- Business cards, stationery, and office forms will carry the business name.
+- Business cards, stationery, and office forms

-- All advertising and marketing materials will feature your business name.
+- All advertising and marketing materials

-- The business name is registered with the locality and state where the business is organized.
+A business name is registered with the locality and state where the business is organized.
 If the business operates under another name, it must file a fictitious name ("doing business as")statement.

-The specific meaning of business name registration is to submit your business name to your state to get it on their registry of legal business names.
+The specific meaning of business name registration is to submit your business name to your state to get it on their registry of business names.

 Registration of your business name is a good idea in two specific cases: